aws-solutions/centralized-logging-with-opensearch/docs/en/implementation-guide/architecture.md

 1. AWS service logs are stored in an Amazon S3 bucket (Log Bucket).
 2. An event notification is sent to Amazon SQS using S3 Event Notifications when a new log file is created.
 3. Amazon SQS initiates AWS Lambda.
-4. AWS Lambda copies objects from the log bucket to the staging bucket.
+4. AWS Lambda get objects from the Amazon S3 log bucket.
+5. AWS Lambda put objects to the staging bucket.
-5. The Log Processor, AWS Step Functions, processes raw log files stored in the staging bucket in batches.
-It converts them into Apache Parquet format and automatically partitions all incoming data based on criteria including time and region.
+6. The Log Processor, AWS Step Functions, processes raw log files stored in the staging bucket in batches.
+7. The Log Processor, AWS Step Functions, converts log data into Apache Parquet format and automatically partitions all incoming data based on criteria including time and region.

 ### Logs through Amazon Kinesis Data Streams